Robert E. Lee Jr.: Postbellum career

 All four Lees survived the Civil War.
 After the war, Lee lived and farmed Romancoke Plantation on the north bank of the Pamunkey River in King William County, which he inherited from his maternal grandfather George Washington Parke Custis.
 Romancoke was located approximately four miles from the Town of West Point.

 Lee also became a writer, gathering his memories of his family and life in Recollections and Letters of General Robert E. Lee (1904).
 The first-hand account provides a valuable source of information on day-to-day life at Arlington House during his youth, and includes many items of interest regarding his father's entire life.

 Robert E. Lee Jr. died in 1914.
 He was interred with his parents and siblings in the college chapel, now known as University Chapel in Lexington, Virginia, where his father and brother Custis each had served as a president of the college now known as Washington and Lee University.

 Marriage and family

 Robert Lee married twice.
 On November 16, 1871, he married Charlotte Haxall (October 23, 1848 – September 22, 1872).
 No children survived her.

-On March 8, 1894, in Washington D.C., he married Juliet Case (April 6, 1860 – November 17, 1915), who was 16 years younger than he.
+On March 8, 1894, in Washington D.C., he married Juliet Case (April 6, 1860 – November 17, 1915), who was 16 years younger than him.
 They had two daughters, Anne Carter Lee (July 21, 1897 - November 8, 1978) and Mary Custis Lee (December 23, 1900 - December 26, 1994).

 Lee's mother, Mary Anna Randolph Custis Lee, was the only surviving child of George Washington Parke Custis and Mary Lee Fitzhugh.
 George Washington Parke Custis was the grandson of Martha Dandridge and adopted grandson (although not legally) of George Washington.